 Telephone: (202) 633-7070

-Deadline: December 1, 2014 is the application deadline for fellowships to begin on or after June 1, 2015.
+Deadline: Deadline: December 1, 2015, is the application deadline for fellowships that begin on or after June 1, 2016.
 Awards are based on merit.
-Fellowships are open to all qualified persons without reference to race, color, religion, gender, national origin, age, or condition of handicap.
+Fellowships are open to all qualified persons regardless of race, color, religion, gender, national origin, age, sexual orientation, or condition of handicap.
 The Smithsonian Institution’s Office of International Relations will assist with arranging J-1 exchange visas for fellowship recipients who require them.